Wiseman massacre: The parents

-The children's mother, Phoebe Cross Wiseman, left their home on July 21 to purchase supplies in the town of Yankton, DT.
-Phoebe went to the nearby village of St. James, approximately 3 miles from her home as the crow flies, 9 miles by road.
-She then rode the with a man who hired out his services to take people from Ponca to Niobrara.
-Phoebe got let off at Elm Grove, which was across the Missouri River from Yankton.
-She spent the night at the George Hall residence and the next morning crossed the river to Yankton, made her purchases, and returned to Elm grove in the evening.
+The children's mother, Pheobe Cross Wiseman, left their home on July 21 to purchase supplies in the town of Yankton, DT.
+Pheobe went to the nearby village of St. James, approximately 3 miles from her home as the crow flies, 9 miles by road.
+She then rode with a man who hired out his services to take people from Ponca to Niobrara.
+Pheobe got let off at Elm Grove, which was across the Missouri River from Yankton.
+She spent the night at the George Hall residence and the next morning crossed the river to Yankton, made her purchases, and returned to Elm Grove in the evening.
 That night she stayed with Mrs. Amos Parker to rest for the journey back to her home.
-Phoebe returned to St. James with the same man who took her to Elm Grove, on their way home they were overtaken by a thunderstorm.
+Pheobe returned to St. James with the same man who took her to Elm Grove, on their way home they were overtaken by a thunderstorm.
 Leaving her purchases in St James, not understanding why her son, Arthur, hadn't picked her up in St James.
 She insisted on walking, through the mud, home, When she approached the home, she was shocked that neither the children nor the family dog had come to greet her.
-When Phoebe came close to the twin log cabins, she saw books on the ground in front of her home and then noticed blood on the door latch.
+When Pheobe came close to the twin log cabins, she saw books on the ground in front of her home and then noticed blood on the door latch.
 As she ran to the door, she tripped over the body of her 8-year-old son, William "Henry" Wiseman.
-When she reached the door she saw the body of an Indian in the door way and the remnants of an obvious struggle.
-Frightened, thinking natives could still be around, Phoebe fled the scene and returned to St. James through bushes and muddy vales.
-The men of the town refused to return to the scene until the following day.
+When she reached the door she saw the body of an Indian in the doorway and the remnants of an obvious struggle.
+Frightened, thinking natives could still be around, Pheobe fled the scene and returned to St. James through bushes and muddy vales.
+The men of the town refused to return to the scene until the following morning.

 The dead

-When they arrived, they saw Henry lying in the front yard shot in the back, just as his mother said.
-The men also heard groaning, but it was from two of the children that were still alive.
-Hannah was lying on the bed in the main cabin and had musket black powder cartridge ignited in her mouth.
+When they arrived, they saw Henry lying in the front yard shot in the back, just as his mother had described.
+The men also heard groaning, but it was from two of the children who were still alive.
+Hannah was lying on the bed in the main cabin and had suffered from a musket black powder cartridge ignited in her mouth.
 She had also been tortured with arrows that penetrated her vaginal area and came out through her hips.
 Hannah lived five days, the longest of the two surviving children, but never spoke and slipped in and out of consciousness.
 Andrew lay dead on the floor next to his older brother Arthur.
-Arthur lay on the floor with gun in hand.
-The gun barrel was bent and the stock shattered.
-Loren was found sitting on the bed with his big sister, grasping the bed post.
+Arthur lay on the floor with a musket in hand.
+The barrel was bent and the stock shattered.
+Loren was found sitting on the bed with his big sister, grasping the bedpost.
 He had been stabbed in the lung and requested water.
 When asked who did this, all he could say was "The Indians scared him.".
 Loren lived for three days before succumbing to his injuries.